MPAS-Dev/MPAS-Model/docs/ocean/design_docs/min_level_cell.rst

 fluxes into the water column must begin from the top with the first active cell, not the first (potentially inactive) cell.

+A separate design process, we will want to look at whether surface parameterizations (notably KPP) are appropriate is implemented when they are used under ice shelves.
+It is important that masking of surface fluxes (e.g. with ``landIceMask``) is kept consistent with inactive cells, so that atmospheric is not applied under ice shelves.
+This is a consideration we already must account for with the current, terrain-following approach but discrepancies between the boundary of ``landIceMask`` and the calving front as seen in the vertical coordinate will become much more obvious with the new coordinate.

 Requirement: Correct boundary conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^